Best 9mm Pistols [2024]: Ranked by Size and Use

 Taurus G3C Review

 There are some people who believe Taurus makes good revolvers but bad semi-autos.
-I have to disagree. in face, I believe the opposite is true.
-The G3C is an excellent low-price gun.
+I have to disagree.
+In fact, I believe the opposite is true; the G3C is an excellent low-price gun and, size-wise, is a healthy medium in between the Glock 17 and Glock 19.

 The gun itself isn’t a mind-blowingly awesome race gun, but it is a simple, effective design.
-The trigger is good, the magazine adequate, and accuracy reasonable for a small gun, but watch out for the slide bite if you have a high grip!
+The striker-fire trigger has a short reset, and the magazine sits well with an extended pinky rest pad.
+A well-positioned mag release makes it easy for anyone with average-sized hands to use and the aggressively textured front strap and backstrap gives me a solid, non-slip grip.
+The magazine is adequate, and the accuracy is reasonable for a small pistol, but watch out for the slide bite if you have a high grip!

-It’s definitely reliable, and how often do you get to say that about a sub-$300 pistol?
+That said, it’s definitely reliable—how often do you get to say that about a sub-$300 pistol?

 • Affordable